Ocular Migraines: The Headache No One Talks About

 What is an ocular migraine?

-If you’re seeing flashes or spots along with your head pain, you may be having an ocular migraine.
+There are many different types of migraines.
+But if you’re seeing flashes or spots along with your head pain, you may be having an ocular migraine.
 Although the term is popular, it’s not an actual diagnosis, says University of Arizona neurology professor John Wall, MD.
 However, it does describe a real phenomenon that some people with migraines experience.
 “It refers to either some blindness in one eye during a migraine or having a migraine with aura,” he says.
 A patient may also call something an “ocular migraine” if they have an aura without a headache at all, says John Rothrock, MD, a professor of neurology at the George Washington University School of Medicine and Health Sciences.
-Be aware of the signs that your head pain can is a sign of a much more serious condition.
+(Be aware of the signs that your head pain is serious.)

 Symptoms of an ocular migraine

 If you have a migraine with aura, you’ll “see” the symptoms before feeling any head pain.
 This may be wavy, zigzag, or shimmering lines or a blind spot in one area of your vision for about 15 to 20 minutes.
 (They normally do not last beyond an hour.)
 About 20 to 30 minutes after the aura disappears, your headache may start, says Dr. Wall.

 While 12 percent of the American population reports getting migraines, a smaller number experience auras.
 An aura is a visual disturbance that comes with migraines.
 Periods of brain excitement followed by a drop in activity is believed to be responsible for setting off an aura, explains Dr. Wall.
 (Find out the common causes of migraines.)

 Women are more likely to have migraines in general.
 In fact, migraines are three times more prevalent in women than men, says Dr. Rothrock.
 “This is likely due to female sex hormones that trigger migraines or make women more sensitive to migraines,” he says.
 There’s also a strong genetic component.